 2. Practice active listening.

-As a foundational element of critical thinking, active listening compels you to listen carefully — not just hear — to what other people are telling you.
+As a foundational part of critical thinking, active listening compels you to listen carefully, not just hear what others are saying.

-“When we are involved in really active conversations, there is a positive exchange of energy between speakers,” says Crystal King, the instructor of HubSpot's Critical Thinking course.
+“When we are involved in really active conversations, there is a positive exchange of energy between speakers,” says Crystal King, instructor of HubSpot’s Critical Thinking Course.
 “The speaker feels heard, and the listener learns and understands.”

 3. Ask questions.

-Channel your childlike curiosity, and ask lots of open-ended questions about the information you have.
-What?
+Channel your curiosity and explore the details: What?
 When?
 Where?
 Who?
 Why?
 How?

 4. Question your biases.